 I give the ribs layers of flavors, by first seasoning them with my homemade Sweet BBQ Dry Rub.
 I then like to use the saute setting and give the ribs a quick sear on all sides.
 It doesn’t take long and you can totally skip that step if you are pressed for time.
 I find the browned meat more visually appealing in the end product than simply going straight to the pressure cycle.
 However, you can skip this step, if you prefer.
 I brown the ribs in two batches removing the first batch to a plate while I quickly brown the second batch.

 Then it’s everyone in the pool for the pressure cycle.
 Per the user manual, the Instant Pot requires a minimum amount of liquid in order to operate the pressure cycle.
 So I add some beef stock and some of my homemade Basic BBQ Sauce for another layer of flavor.
 I then arrange the ribs in a layer around the bottom of the pan.
-Three pounds is a tight fit for the 6-qt Instant Pot, but it’s manageable.
+Three pounds is a tight fit for the 6-qt Instant Pot (affiliate link), but it’s manageable.
 Cover and cook on high pressure for 45-minutes.

 At this point, you have two options; sauce them as they are or caramelize the sauce under the broiler.
 I like my sauce caramelized so a quick 5-minute trip under the broiler and dinner is served.
 While the ribs are caramelizing in the oven, I steam my vegetables.